Talking To Your Son or Daughter About Sex

 - My 17-year-old daughter’s response.

-I had to have this talk when my daughter was 5 years old.
+I had to have the sex talk when my daughter was 5 years old.

 Yes, you read that right, she was 5 years old.